studyself/kaldi/README.md

 latgen-biglm-faster-mapped is the name used in THUYG-20's original recipes.

-MLDG-Decoder.cc is the name used in our paper.
+MLDG-Decoder is the name used in our paper.

 To use the morpheme-based decoder, You have to:
 1) build Kaldi with latgen-biglm-faster-mapped.cc in the src/bin fold